ORESoftware/r2g/README.md

 <br>

 #  @oresoftware/r2g
-#  <sup> properly test your NPM packages before publishing. </sup>

 >
+> Properly test your NPM packages before publishing. <br>
-> This tool allows you to test your package in the published format, without having to publish to an NPM registry. <br>
+> This tool allows you to test your package in the published format, without having to publish to an NPM registry.
 >

 <br>